krateoplatformops/oasgen-provider/docs/cheatsheet.md

 - **Servers**: The `servers` field (at root level of the OAS) should define the base URL for the API endpoints you want to use.
 This is important for the provider to know where to send requests.
 Note that you can override the base URL in the OAS if you want to use a different URL for the API endpoints; refer [the a following section](#step-7-update-the-restdefinition-to-use-the-web-service) for more information.

 - **API endpoints (paths)**: It should contain the paths for the API endpoints you want to use, including the HTTP methods (GET, POST, PUT, DELETE) and any parameters required by the endpoints.
 Note that it is important to specify whether the parameters are required or optional, as this will affect the generated CRDs and controllers.
 To learn more about how these paths are used by `rest-dynamic-controller`, refer to the [RestDefinition section](../README.md#restdefinition) of the README.
-Note that any endpoint should have predictable behavior, which means that the API should be idempotent and if a POST, PUT, PATCH, or DELETE request is made to an endpoint, this should be reflected in the response of the GET request to the same endpoint.
-This is important for the provider to know how to handle the requests and responses correctly so that the `rest-dynamic-controller` can manage the resources properly.
+Note that any endpoint should have consistent behavior and whenever this is not the case, there may be the need to implmenent a plugin web server to normalize and fix the behavior of the API endpoints.

 - **Request and response schemas**: It should define the request and response schemas for each endpoint, including the data types and any validation rules.